altunenes/altunenes.github.io/content/posts/cpu.md

 ## <span style="color:orange;">  Key Findings </span>

-The results from this specific test implementation show parallel processing behavior with observable optimal points and diminishing returns:
+The results from the experiment show a clear trade-off between speed and efficiency:

-**Peak Performance at 4 Workers**: In this test, best overall speedup was achieved with 4 workers using batch size 10 (2.96x), completing processing in 7.4s vs 21.8s single-threaded.
+**Fastest Time vs. Optimal Efficiency**: The absolute fastest time was **7.2s with 8 workers**.
+However, the most efficient configuration was **4 workers**, which completed the task in **7.4s**.
+This setup provided 74% efficiency, representing a better balance of speed and resource use.

+**Performance Regression at 6 Workers**: Adding workers beyond 4 proved counterproductive.
+Performance degraded when moving from 4 workers (7.4s) to 6 workers (8.8s), indicating that the costs of thread management and resource contention outweighed the benefits of more threads.

-**Batch Size Scaling Pattern**: Lower worker counts (2-4) perform optimally with batch size 10, while higher worker counts (6-8) benefit from larger batch size 20 in this implementation.
+**Batch Size Scaling**: The optimal batch size increased with the worker count.
+Configurations with 2-4 workers performed best with a batch size of 10, while 6-8 workers required a larger batch size of 20 to reduce coordination overhead.

-**Resource Contention Threshold**: Individual frame processing time increased from 19.9ms (4 workers) to 35.7ms (6 workers), suggesting CPU resource saturation in this workload.

-**Measured Optimal Worker Count**: For this specific test, 4 workers provided 74% efficiency, while 6+ workers showed efficiency drops (41% and 38%).

-**Performance Regression**: In this implementation, 6 workers performed worse (8.8s) than 4 workers (7.4s), showing that additional threads can hurt performance in certain scenarios.

-**Batch Size Impact**: Wrong batch size can cause 30%+ performance degradation (e.g., 4 workers: 7.4s with batch 10 vs 9.7s with batch 4).
+**Batch Size Impact**: Using a non-optimal batch size caused significant performance loss.
+With 4 workers, a batch size of 4 resulted in a 9.7s completion time, over 30% slower than the 7.4s achieved with the optimal batch size of 10.

 ## <span style="color:orange;">  Batch Size Effects in This Test </span>